Background and Introduction to the Workshop The Platform on Disaster Displacement (PDD) was established on…

 Launch of the Words into Action on Disaster Displacement

 Alongside other Words into Action, the Words into Action Guide on Disaster Displacement: How to Reduce Risk, Address Impacts and Strengthen Resilience will be launched just prior to the Global Platform 2019.
 The development of the guide has been led by NRC, with the generous support of Germany.
 Since its first release, the guide has been translated from English into Arabic, French and Spanish.
-If you are interested to implement the Words into Action on Disaster Displacement in your country, please contact the PDD Coordination Unit ([email protected]).
+Due to limited seating available, reservations will be mandatory, by writing to email@example.com before 10 May 2019.

 Working Session on Disaster Displacement